 - Trouble hearing because of the way the ears are shaped

 The child also might have mild developmental or learning delays, behavior issues, or problems with speech.
-He also may be below average height.
+They also may be below average height.

 Cat eye syndrome happens when there's a problem with the 22nd chromosome.
 Doctors aren't sure why it doesn't form correctly.
 It's rarely passed down from the parents, but it's possible for it to happen that way.

-If she thinks your baby might have it, she can follow up with amniocentesis -- she'll take fluid from your womb with a long needle.
-Or she might recommend chorionic villus sampling (CVS).
+If they think your baby might have it, they can follow up with amniocentesis -- they'll take fluid from your womb with a long needle.
+Or they might recommend chorionic villus sampling (CVS).
 Your doctor would take a small sample of the placenta through your abdomen with a needle or through your vagina with a small, thin tube called a catheter.

 The sample would be sent to a specialist, who would look for signs of the problem chromosome.
 The two types of genetic tests the specialist might do are:

 - Karyotype: This gives your doctor a picture of the chromosomes arranged from smallest to largest.
-It helps her see any abnormalities.
+It helps them see any abnormalities.